workbenchapp/solana-workbench-releases/README.md

 Solana Workbench is alpha software.
 It might be a little rough, and we might make breaking changes.
 Eventually, things will get much more stable.

+## Disclaimer

+The Crypto Workbench team does not encourage, induce, or sanction the development or deployment of any applications in violation of applicable laws or regulations.
+Download and use the Cryto Workbench at your own risk.

 ## Downloads

 Downloads are available on the [Releases](https://github.com/workbenchapp/solana-workbench-releases/releases) section.